Skip to Content

-This triple-layered treat is a slice of old-fashioned magic.
-Raspberry Coconut Slice is one of those recipes that just never gets old.
+This triple-layered baked slice is a slice of old-fashioned magic.
+Raspberry Coconut Slice is easy to make, calls only for pantry staples and is one of those recipes that just never gets old.

 You may have spotted Raspberry Coconut Slice at a cake stall years ago or enjoyed it at your nan’s house.